FreeFem/FreeFem-doc/docs/reference/Functions.md

  - `a` (`:::freefem int`)

 ## atof
-Convert a string to an real.
+Convert a string to a real.

 ```freefem
 real a = atof(s);